ArpitSisodia/CNTK/Examples/Image/Classification/NIN/README.md

 ## Running the example

 ### Getting the data
-We use the ILSVRC2012 datasets to demonstrate how to train the AlexNet which won the [ILSVRC](http://www.image-net.org/challenges/LSVRC/) 2012 challenge.
-AlexNet is an important milestone, as for the first time it was shown that deep convolutional neural networks can outperform traditional manual feature design for vision tasks by a significant margin.
+We use the ILSVRC2012 datasets to demonstrate how to train the NIN.
 ILSVRC2012 datasets are not included in the CNTK distribution.
 You may obtain it through http://image-net.org.

 ## Details